wireless-power-laboratory/magnetic-resonance/README.md

 ### Analytical Result

 Observing that the output power of the hp8601A is set to `-30 dbm` and the meter-trim set to `0` -- from the figure it reads `-2` meaning it _actually_ has an output value of `-32 dbm` -- this is the sweep power for every frequency sent across the band and is visible on the display.
+In order for the calibration _between_ the two pieces of test equipment, they should be set in a referential manner -- meaning the `LOG REF` setting on the hp8552A IF Section plug-in is also set to `-30 dbm`.
+Therefore, one can determine the linearity of the coupled-coils over the entire sweep.